 Tax planning is where many early retirement plans unravel.
 Before age 60, you lose access to the tax-free pension phase, so your passive income is taxed at your marginal rate.

-- Superannuation before 60: You generally cannot access preserved super before 60 (preservation age) without meeting a ‘condition of release’ such as permanent incapacity or terminal illness.
-If you retire permanently after preservation age (60 for most Australians born after 30 June 1964), you can access your super tax-free.
+Superannuation before 60: You generally cannot access preserved super before 60 without meeting a condition of release such as permanent incapacity or terminal illness.
+If you retire permanently after reaching preservation age of 60, super can be accessed tax-free.

-- Transition to Retirement (TTR) strategies: If you’re between 60 and 65 and still working part-time, a TTR income stream allows you to draw from super while still earning a useful bridge strategy worth discussing with your adviser.
+Transition to retirement strategies: If you are between 60 and 65 and still working part-time, a TTR income stream allows you to draw from super while still earning, a useful bridge strategy.
+See the Wealthlab TTR strategy guide for the full detail.

-- Capital gains: If you sell investments to fund gap years, CGT applies.
-Assets held more than 12 months get a 50% CGT discount timing disposals to lower-income years is an important early retirement tax strategy.
+Capital gains: Assets held more than 12 months attract a 50% CGT discount.
+Timing disposals to lower-income years is an important early retirement tax strategy.

-- Investment bonds: Often overlooked, investment bonds are tax-paid at 30% within the bond and after 10 years, withdrawals are tax-free.
-They can be an excellent early retirement vehicle for those with a long runway before needing funds.
+Investment bonds: Tax-paid at 30% within the bond and after 10 years, withdrawals are tax-free.
+They can be a useful early retirement vehicle for those with a long runway before needing the funds.

-For a detailed look at how super contributions strategy can support your early retirement plan, see our guide on making extra super contributions before 60.
+For more on how super contribution strategy can support early retirement, see our guide on making extra super contributions before 60.

 Making Your Passive Income Last: Key Principles

-Generating enough passive income is only half the challenge sustaining it for 30–45 years is the other half.
+Generating enough passive income is only half the challenge.
+Sustaining it for 30 to 45 years is the other half.

-- Diversify across uncorrelated assets.
-Shares, property, and fixed income don’t always move together a diversified portfolio smooths income through market cycles.
+Diversify across uncorrelated assets.
+Shares, property and fixed income do not always move together.
+A diversified portfolio smooths income through market cycles.

-- Maintain a cash buffer.
-Hold 12–24 months of living expenses in cash or a high-interest savings account.
-This prevents you from selling growth assets during a market downturn to cover everyday expenses.
+Maintain a cash buffer.
+Hold 12 to 24 months of living expenses in cash or a high-interest savings account.
+This prevents selling growth assets during a market downturn to cover everyday costs.

-- Apply a flexible withdrawal rate.
-Rather than a fixed 4% regardless of conditions, reduce withdrawals in down years if your portfolio allows.
-A 3–4.5% dynamic range is more resilient than a rigid rule.
+Apply a flexible withdrawal rate.
+Rather than a fixed 4% regardless of conditions, reducing withdrawals in down years if your portfolio allows is more resilient than a rigid rule.
+A 3% to 4.5% dynamic range suits most early retirees.

-- Plan for inflation.
+Plan for inflation.
 ASFA’s comfortable retirement figures will continue to rise.
-The Reserve Bank of Australia targets 2–3% inflation — over 30 years, $70,000 of spending today becomes over $140,000 in nominal terms.
+The Reserve Bank of Australia targets 2% to 3% inflation.
+Over 30 years, $70,000 of spending today becomes over $140,000 in nominal terms.

-- Sequence of returns risk.
-A market crash in your first 3–5 years of retirement is far more damaging than one later on, because you’re drawing down when values are depressed.
-A strong buffer and flexible withdrawals protect against this.
+Manage sequence of returns risk.
+A market downturn in your first three to five years of retirement is far more damaging than one later on, because you are drawing down when values are depressed.
+A strong cash buffer and flexible withdrawals protect against this.
+Scott covered this directly in Episode 1 of the Wealthlab Podcast.
+Watch Episode 1 here.

-Most Australians need $54,840–$77,375 per year for a comfortable retirement (ASFA February 2026 standard, for homeowners).
-Early retirees often budget $65,000–$90,000 in the first decade, when lifestyle costs tend to be higher.
-Using a 3.5% withdrawal rate (appropriate for 30+ year retirement horizons), this requires investable assets of roughly $1.5–$2.5 million.
+How much passive income do I need to retire early in Australia?
+Most Australians need $54,240 to $77,375 per year for a comfortable retirement (ASFA February 2026 standard for homeowners).
+Early retirees often budget $65,000 to $90,000 in the first decade when lifestyle costs tend to be higher.
+Using a 3.5% withdrawal rate appropriate for 30-year-plus retirement horizons, this requires investable assets of roughly $1.5 million to $2.5 million.
 Your specific number depends on your age, whether you own your home, and how much of the retirement period falls before super access at 60.

-Yes but you need to fund approximately five years of living expenses entirely from non-super assets, because you can’t access preserved super until age 60 (for most people born after 30 June 1964).
-If your annual spend is $70,000, that’s $350,000–$450,000 in accessible investments before you ever touch super.
-Beyond that bridge pool, you’ll also need sufficient super to provide income from 60 onwards for another 25–35 years.
+Can I retire at 55 in Australia?
+Yes, but you need to fund approximately five years of living expenses entirely from non-super assets, because preserved super generally cannot be accessed until age 60.
+If your annual spend is $70,000, that is $350,000 to $450,000 in accessible investments before you ever touch super.
+Beyond that bridge pool, you also need sufficient super to provide income from 60 onwards for another 25 to 35 years.

-There’s no single best source sustainability comes from diversification.
-That said, Australian shares with fully franked dividends are highly tax-efficient and provide both income and capital growth.
-Investment property adds inflation protection and rental income, though it requires active management.
+What is the best passive income source for early retirement in Australia?
+Sustainability comes from diversification rather than a single source.
+Australian shares with fully franked dividends are highly tax-efficient and provide both income and capital growth.
+Investment property adds inflation protection and rental income.
 For the gap years before 60, a combination of a dividend share portfolio and term deposits or investment bonds is typically the most robust structure.
-Once you hit 60 and can access super in pension phase, the tax efficiency improves dramatically.
+Once you can access super in pension phase from 60, the tax efficiency improves significantly.

-$2 million is a reasonable benchmark for a comfortable early retirement at 55 for couples, but it’s not universal.
-A single person with modest lifestyle costs and a mortgage-free home might retire comfortably at 55 on $1.4–$1.6 million in total assets.
-A couple with higher spending or who intend to retire at 50 may need $2.5–$3 million.
-The key variable isn’t just the total it’s how much is accessible before 60, and how much your investment income covers your spending without depleting capital too quickly.
+Do I need $2 million to retire early in Australia? $2 million is a reasonable benchmark for a comfortable early retirement at 55 for couples, but it is not universal.
+A single person with modest lifestyle costs and a mortgage-free home may retire comfortably at 55 on $1.4 million to $1.6 million in total assets.
+A couple with higher spending or planning to retire at 50 may need $2.5 million to $3 million.
+The key variable is not just the total but how much is accessible before 60, and how much investment income covers spending without depleting capital too quickly.

-The Age Pension is not available until age 67 for most Australians (born on or after 1 January 1957), so early retirees cannot rely on it until late in their retirement.
-Single homeowners become eligible at the full rate (currently $1,178.70 per fortnight) when assets fall below $314,000; couples at $1,777.00 per fortnight below $470,000 (March 2026 figures).
-Some early retirees deliberately structure their portfolio to qualify for a part pension later this is a legitimate strategy worth discussing with an adviser.
-For full details on timing and eligibility, see our guide: How Do I Apply for the Age Pension?
+Can I use the Age Pension as part of my early retirement income?
+The Age Pension is not available until age 67 for most Australians born on or after 1 January 1957, so early retirees cannot rely on it until late in their retirement.
+From March 2026, single homeowners become eligible for the full rate of approximately $1,200.90 per fortnight when assets fall below $321,500; couples receive approximately $1,810.40 per fortnight combined below the full pension threshold of $481,500.
+Some early retirees deliberately structure their portfolio to qualify for a part pension later in retirement.
+For full details on eligibility and timing, see the Wealthlab Age Pension application guide.

-Your super stays in accumulation phase and continues to grow, taxed at 15% on earnings (rather than your marginal rate).
-It can’t be accessed as a lump sum or income stream until you meet a condition of release typically reaching age 60 and retiring, or turning 65 regardless of work status.
-In the meantime, it remains invested and compounding, which is actually a significant advantage: a decade of tax-advantaged growth before you start drawing it down.
+What happens to my super if I retire early?
+Your super stays in accumulation phase and continues to grow, taxed at 15% on earnings rather than your marginal rate.
+It cannot be accessed as a lump sum or income stream until you meet a condition of release, typically reaching age 60 and retiring, or turning 65 regardless of work status.
+In the meantime, it remains invested and compounding, which is a significant advantage: a decade of tax-advantaged growth before you start drawing it down.

-Early retirement is absolutely achievable for Australians who plan deliberately but it requires more sophisticated planning than simply hitting a lump-sum target.
-The super gap, tax treatment of passive income, and managing sequence-of-returns risk all require careful strategy.
+Early retirement is achievable for Australians who plan deliberately, but it requires more sophisticated planning than simply hitting a lump-sum target.
+The super gap, tax treatment of passive income, and managing sequence-of-returns risk all need careful consideration.